 Responding to reviews is one of the most powerful tools on Yelp.
 In a measurable sense, we know that businesses that respond to their reviews earn 5% more review content than businesses that don’t.
-Additionally, a negative review that is responded to within 24 hours is 33% more likely to be upgraded.
 However, the power of review response goes beyond the measurable.
 It speaks a lot about the business itself.
 How does the business treat their most loyal advocates?
 How do they handle customer feedback?

 If you don’t respond to reviews, the impression is that you don’t care about your customers.
 Grab on to the opportunity to try to turn the experience – and maybe even the review- around.
 Consider how you would have handled this complaint face to face and don’t forget about how many potential customers might be reading this review — and your response.